joomengine/jcb-documentation/062-Add-your-own-JCB-packages-to-the-JCB-Communty-Directory.md

 3. Add your JCB package to your cloned repository.

 > 💡 **Tip:**
-> You’ll need a Linux or compatible environment that supports Bash to run the `hash.sh` script later in this process.
+> You'll need a Linux or compatible environment that supports Bash to run the `hash.sh` script later in this process.

 ---